Cotidie/STEADY/Algorithm/Shortest Path.md

 ## Floyd Warshall
 Floyd Warshall finds the shortest paths **between all the pairs of vertices**.
-It follows the dynamic programming approach for its implementation.
+It follows dynamic programming approach for its implementation.

 ### Algorithm
 1. Prepare a distance table and a path table.